Scholarships and Assistance

 ROTC Cadets at Springfield College enrolled full-time and participating in the ROTC program will receive an annual undergraduate ROTC Grant of $2,500 each year ($10,000 over four years/eight semesters).

-- If the ROTC Cadet is awarded a national/regional ROTC Scholarship that covers less than full tuition and fees at Springfield College, but at least $18,000 annually, the College will provide scholarship funding to cover the difference between its tuition and fee costs and the ROTC Scholarship (less the student’s eligibility for Federal PELL and/or SEOG Grants, as well as Massachusetts and/or Gilbert Grants).
-This is in lieu of the ROTC Grant or the ROTC Room and Board Grant.
+• If the ROTC Cadet is awarded a national/regional ROTC Scholarship that covers less than full tuition and fees at Springfield College, but at least $18,000 annually, the College will provide scholarship funding to cover the difference between its tuition and fee costs and the ROTC Scholarship (less the student’s eligibility for Federal PELL and/or SEOG Grants, as well as Massachusetts and/or Gilbert Grants).
+This is in lieu of the ROTC Grant or the ROTC Food and Housing Grant.

 Note: For main campus undergraduate students only.